Hamilton fastest but Red Bull, Ferrari in hunt

 MELBOURNE (Reuters) - Formula One champion Lewis Hamilton topped the timesheets for Mercedes in both practice sessions at the Australian Grand Prix on Friday but Red Bull’s Max Verstappen showed enough pace to give the Silver Arrows pause for thought.

+“The car is quicker here than it was last year, so it feels better everywhere,” the four-times champion told reporters.

+“It closed up a little bit in FP2 in terms of the gap between us all, but that’s exciting.
+It’s more challenging for me to try and eke out a little more from the car.”

-Red Bull’s Dutch wunderkind Verstappen was snapping at his heels, however, finishing only 0.127 seconds adrift of the four-times champion after the second session.
+Red Bull’s Dutch wunderkind Verstappen was snapping at his heels, however, finishing only 0.127 seconds adrift of the Briton after the second session.

-Raising hopes of a contest for Mercedes, who have swept the drivers’ and constructors’ titles for the past four years, there was less than three-tenths of a second separating the champions from the Red Bull and Ferrari cars.
+Raising hopes of a contest for Mercedes, who have swept the driver and constructors’ titles for the past four years, there was less than three-tenths of a second separating the champions from the Red Bull and Ferrari cars.

 Verstappen sandwiched himself between the Mercedes drivers, with Hamilton’s team mate Valtteri Bottas third quickest despite taking a couple of slides off the track.